NxanIT/WienerLinienMonitor/README.md

 # Brief summary:
-The aim of this project is to build a live map of the full vienna metro system displaying each trains approximate position with two LEDs per station.
+The aim of this project is to build a live map of the full vienna metro system displaying each trains approximate position using a Raspberry Pi.
+For this on each line the next departures of trains from specified stations is requested, interpolated for all stations, and stored.
+From this data the state of LEDs (one LED per station and direction) on each line is computed every second.
+The LEDs are powered via three 16-bit serially connected LED sink drivers and P-channel mosfet transistors, allowing for multiplexing each line and therefore minimizing the number of GPIO pins needed.

+> [!IMPORTANT]
-The code uploaded here represents the current state of the project, it works but still has it's flaws and will get modifications in the future.
+> The code uploaded here represents the current state of the project, it works but still has it's flaws and will get modifications in the future.

 > [!WARNING]
 > The program sends GET requests to the the API of WienerLinien.
 During normal operations these should not occur less than 'min_refresh_intervall' seconds apart (defaultvalue=60, setting it <30 is discouraged).